dylan-losey/conventions/README.md

 In the worse case scenario, this mutual adaptation may lead to a local minima: for instance, the human may never be able to convey their desired actions because they are mapped to expensive inputs.

 Here we ask whether the process of finding the optimal convention is **convex**.
 The corresponding code is **convex_test.py**.

 <p align="center">
 <img src=results/convex_test_opt.png>
 </p>

+Above we plot **the cost J** as a function of **the convention F**.
+This plot was generated with a **optimal human** that has in mind a fixed task, where they want to reach s* = [1, 0].
+The black dot corresponds to the global minima over the tested set of F.
+This plot suggests that J is indeed convex in F: the robot can adapt its convention without worrying about local solutions.